rotationalio/ensign/docs/content/examples/developers.md

 	}

-	// Check to see if topic exists and create it if not var topicID string
+	// Check to see if topic exists and create it if not exists, err := client.TopicExists(context.Background(), DistSysTweets)
+	if err != nil {
+		panic(fmt.Errorf("unable to check topic existence: %s", err)) }
+	var topicID string
 	if !exists {
 		if topicID, err = client.CreateTopic(context.Background(), DistSysTweets); err != nil {
 			panic(fmt.Errorf("unable to create topic: %s", err))
 		}
 	} else {
-		// The topic does exist, but we need to figure out what the Topic ID is, so we need
-		// to query the ListTopics method to get back a list of all the topic nickname : topicID mappings if topicID, err = client.TopicID(context.Background(), DistSysTweets); err != nil {
+		// The topic does exist, but we need the ID of the topic to publish to if topicID, err = client.TopicID(context.Background(), DistSysTweets); err != nil {
 			panic(fmt.Errorf("unable to get id for topic: %s", err)) }